Adhithyakrishna/myBuildSystem/README.md

 # Options for Js
   1) Seperate folder to include preload scripts (scripts that has to be rendered before other scripts eg.jquery)
-  2) Validates js (no more missing semicolon during commit yaay!!
+  2) Validates js (no more missing semicolon during commit yaay)!!
   3) minifies all the js files and includes only a single js for production

 # Watch
-  1) Does both css and js tasks for each edit.
+  1) Watches for changes and does both css tasks and js tasks for each save made inside the folder.
 Success?